alessandroooo/optimization/_posts/2025-12-25-performance0.md

 #### Small data is good data

-####Partitioning
+#### Partitioning
 The hierarchy of <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/cncpt/logical-storage-structures.html">logical storage structures</a> in Oracle is: Row, Block, Extent, and Segment.
 Every unpartitioned table, table partition or table subpartition is its own segment.
-Partitioning can reduce the
+Every extent resides in a single data file on disk.
+Partitioning can greatly improve performance, because the database might know in advance which data files to retrive from the storage tier, thus avoiding search.
+Oracle recommends partitioning for tables exceeding 2GB of size.

 #### Indexes
 Bitmap indexes may be used for columns with low cardinality and infrequent updates.